 The below page describes membership in the consortium that currently includes (but is not limited to) universities in Asia, Australia, Europe, Latin America, the Middle East, and the U.S. This consortium is administered by the Institute of International Education (IIE), and is collectively known as the "Global E3 Consortium".

-- Diversified undergraduate engineering curriculum able to accommodate students from various areas of engineering.
+- Diversified undergraduate engineering curricula able to accommodate students from various areas of engineering.

-- A sufficient number of undergraduate engineering courses taught in English, ensuring incoming students of 4-5 relevant courses per semester in a range of engineering areas.
+- A sufficient number of undergraduate engineering courses taught in English, ensuring incoming students of at least 4-5 relevant courses per semester in a range of engineering areas.

 - Demonstrated record of successful student exchanges, including a reference from a current bilateral partner.

-- The ability to accept students from a wide range of countries, not just the U.S.
+- The ability to accept students from a wide range of countries.

-- 24/7 emergency contact and information on the institution’s Emergency Safety and Security Plan, available upon request.
+- A 24/7 institutional emergency contact in case of a true emergency and information on the institution’s Emergency Safety and Security Plan, available upon request.
 (Note: the phone number of the local police department will not suffice but campus police/security is acceptable.)

 - Availability of or assistance with housing for incoming students.

 - Availability/assistance with internship placement.

 - Pre-semester course offerings in engineering, or short-course offerings at other times of year that could be included in the Global E3 program exchange.